emilsall/jQueryPlaya/README.md

 Just basic methods for play and pause and some callbacks and events for load, play, pause and end.

+Handy when you have mixed youtube and native players on one site, or maybe you want to have a native player as fallback for [certain regions](https://en.wikipedia.org/wiki/Censorship_of_YouTube) that block youtube.
 ---

 ## Init player from javascript: